The Morning Scroll

 These are not productivity hacks.
 They are not proof of discipline.
 They are just ways for the day to start with the person who has to live it.

-The scroll often replaces that without a vote.
+The scroll is worth keeping when it serves that.
+It is worth questioning when it replaces that without a vote.

 This is why "just twenty minutes" is the wrong frame.
 Twenty minutes after dinner is different from twenty minutes before consciousness has put its shoes on.
 The same duration can have a different weight depending on where it sits.

 The recovery line in the scenario is simple: ten minutes a morning, not twenty.
-2,129 hours stay yours.
+2,129 hours remain outside the feed.

 That is intentionally modest.
 It does not require becoming the kind of person who journals at dawn under perfect light.
 It does not require deleting every app or moving to a cabin with no signal.
 It only asks whether the first reach of the day has to be automatic.